TheHellBox/LMP-Updater/README.md

 ```
 cargo build --release
 ```
-*Go to target/release and move file LMP-updater (Or DMP-updater.exe) to server/client dir
+*Go to target/release and move file LMP-updater (Or LMP-updater.exe) to server/client dir

 # How to use